aleksati/aleks.max/README.md

 **Type:** Abstraction

-A multi-channel DSP Max abstraction for synchronizing n-number of oscillators (sine waves) using the Kuramoto model.
-The model describes the synchronization behavior of a generalized system of weakly interacting oscillators.
+A multi-channel Max-native DSP abstraction for synchronizing n-number of oscillators (sine waves) using the Kuramoto model.
+The model describes the synchronization behavior of a system of interacting oscillators.

-Specify the number of oscillators as the object argument and their fundamental frequency through the first inlet.
-Then, toggle sine waves at arbitrary times (using sig~ 1's) and commence the synchronization process by providing a normalized k-value (coupling constant).
+Specify the number of oscillators as the object argument and define their states (on/off) and frequencies as mc.sig~ inputs.
+Toggle sine waves at arbitrary times and commence the synchronization process by providing a k-value (coupling constant) greater than 0.
 The higher this k-value, the quicker the synchronization process occurs.

 <p align="left">
  <img src="img/ksync.png" width=600>